jae-choi/jae-choi/README.md

 ## 📌 Selected Work & Analysis

 ### 🔍 [Interactive Report] The Future of Work with Google Agentspace
-A visual deconstruction of enterprise AI platforms, turning a dense business proposal into an intuitive, explorable web application.
+Agentspace is a GenAI-powered work platform that helps employees search, summarize, and automate tasks across systems — all in one place.
 🔗 [View the Live Project Here](https://jae-choi.github.io/news/)
 (More projects and analyses will be added here.)